Glastonbury Tor

-Glastonbury Tor is a hill near Glastonbury in the English county of Somerset, topped by the roofless St Michael's Tower, a Grade I listed building.
-The entire site is managed by the National Trust and has been designated a scheduled monument.
-The Tor is mentioned in Celtic mythology, particularly in myths linked to King Arthur, and has several other enduring mythological and spiritual associations.
+Glastonbury Tor is a hill near Glastonbury in the English county of Somerset, topped by the roofless tower of St Michael's Church, a Grade I listed building.
+The site is managed by the National Trust and has been designated a scheduled monument.
+The Tor is mentioned in Welsh mythology particularly in myths linked to King Arthur and the island of Avalon, and has several other enduring mythological and spiritual associations.

 The conical hill of clay and Blue Lias rises from the Somerset Levels.
-It was formed when surrounding softer deposits were eroded, leaving the hard cap of sandstone exposed.
+It was formed when surrounding softer deposits were eroded, leaving a hard cap of sandstone exposed.
 The slopes of the hill are terraced, but the method by which they were formed remains unexplained.

 Archaeological excavations during the 20th century sought to clarify the background of the monument and church, but some aspects of their history remain unexplained.
 Artefacts from human visitation have been found, dating from the Iron Age to Roman eras.
-Several buildings were constructed on the summit during the Saxon and early medieval periods; they have been interpreted as an early church and monks' hermitage.
+Several buildings were constructed on the summit during Saxon and early medieval periods; they have been interpreted as an early church and monks' hermitage.
 The head of a wheel cross dating from the 10th or 11th century has been recovered.
 The original wooden church was destroyed by an earthquake in 1275, and the stone Church of St Michael was built on the site in the 14th century.
 Its tower remains, although it has been restored and partially rebuilt several times.

-Etymology
+Toponymy

 The origin of the name Glastonbury is unclear, but when the settlement was first recorded in the late 7th and early 8th centuries it was called Glestingaburg.
 Of the latter name, Glestinga is obscure and may derive from an Old English word or Celtic personal name.
 It may derive from a person or kinship group named Glast.
 The second half of the name, -burg, is Anglo-Saxon in origin and could refer to either a fortified place such as a burh or, more likely, a monastic enclosure.